Flat or Solid? — 2D and 3D Shapes for Kindergarten

 What your child practices

-• Telling flat shapes apart from solid ones
+• Tell flat (2D) shapes apart from solid (3D) shapes

 Learning goals